gpbl/react-day-picker/website/docs/api/types/daterange.md

 Ƭ **DateRange**: *object*

 Represent a matcher to match a range of dates.
 The range can be open.
-Differently from [[DateIntervalMatcher]], the dates here are included.
+Differently from [DateInterval](dateinterval.md), the dates here are included.

 #### Type declaration: